Natural deduction in the forall x: Mississippi State systems

 A subproof is begun by increasing the indentation level.
 The first line of a subproof should be more indented than the containing proof, and the lines directly contained in this subproof should maintain this indentation level.
 (Lines indirectly contained, by being part of a sub-sub-proof, will need to be indented more deeply.)
 The subproof ends when the indentation level of the containing proof is resumed; hence, two contiguous sub-proofs of the same containing proof can be distinguished from one another by inserting a separator line between them at the same level of indentation as the containing proof.
 The final unindented line of a derivation will serve as the conclusion of the entire derivation.

-Here's an example derivation, using the TFL system .JohnsonSL
+Here's an example derivation, using the TFL system .JohnsonSL:

 Or, with a Fitch-style guides overlay (activated with